rnbochsr/NahamConCTF2021/README.md

 Author: @Blacknote#1337
 So I just made a hardcoded bot that basically tells you what you wanna hear.
 Now usually it's a $ for each thing you want it to say but I'll waive the fee for you if you beta test it for me.
 Press the Start button on the top-right to begin this challenge.

-### Eight Circle
-Author: @JohnHammond#6971
-Abandon all hope, ye who enter here...
-Download the file below.
-Attachments: `eight_circle`

-This is a `Dante Cipher`.
-Need to find the proper encoding.

 ### Pollex